 - Printed Bones: A ceramic powder has been created by the Washington State University scientists which they can use to print artificial bone scaffolds.
 This scaffolding dissolves as and when the natural bone grows around it.

 - Artificial Kidney: By 2022, an artificial kidney will replace all the functions of the real kidney in an implantable device.
 A series of Nano silicone screens will filter the toxins out of the blood and a bioreactor made of special kidney cells will perform other retinal functions.

-- Bionic Lens: This is a wirelessly powered lens embedded with micro-optics not only enhances vision and provide night vision but also restore some amount of the lost vision.
+- Bionic Lens: This is a wirelessly powered lens embedded with micro-optics not only enhances vision and provides night vision but also restore some amount of the lost vision.

-- Lab Grown Liver: Researchers are also targeting the more complex organs- Liver, which is grown from the own cells of the patient as a scaffold, while a full implant would take several years more.
-Researchers have come up with injections of the healthy cells of lab grown tissue to repair the damaged organs.
+- Lab-Grown Liver: Researchers are also targeting the more complex organs- The liver, which is grown from the own cells of the patient as a scaffold, while a full implant would take several years more.
+Researchers have come up with injections of the healthy cells of lab-grown tissue to repair the damaged organs.

-All the above discussed technologies have been patented.
-There are about 3,726 Patents filed with respect to the Bionics Technology worldwide.
-Among which, Two of the leading Assignees in filing patents related to this field are EKSO BIONICS and ADVANCED BIONICS AG.
+All the above-discussed technologies have been patented.
+There are about 3,726 Patents filed with respect to Bionics Technology worldwide.
+Among these, Two of the leading Assignees in filing patents related to this field are EKSO BIONICS and ADVANCED BIONICS AG.

 We are beginning the age in which machines attached to our bodies will make us stronger, faster and more efficient.
 These prosthetics are no less; one could touch and feel these synthetic parts just like their biological parts.
 Bionics will give humans superior capabilities.